|2013 LABL Fall / Winter Season Information!

 LABL … Adult Organized Baseball, since 1989.

 What is the LABL?
 The LABL, Inc. (Los Angeles Baseball League) is an organization dedicated to playing the game of baseball on the best fields and with the best umpires available to us.
 We also believe in "giving something back" through structured contributions to the baseball programs on whose fields we are allowed to play.
 Our League is governed by the team managers (League Board) and is operated by the League President.
 We also have a Rules/Disciplinary Committee that handles rules, disciplinary issues, and other issues on an as needed basis.

 Why choose the LABL?
-The LABL is a highly organized league that plays a 20/21-game summer schedule (March - September), and an 8 - 10 game winter schedule (October - January) on the best high school and college fields available.
+The LABL is a highly organized league that plays a 20/21-game summer schedule (March - September), and an 8 game winter schedule (October - January) on the best high school and college fields available.
 All fields have mounds, infield grass and fences; and all games have 2 umpires.
-We have Saturday and Sunday leagues with divisions available for all ages and abilities.
-And, most summer championship games are played at minor league stadiums or college fields with announcers.
+We have separate Saturday and Sunday leagues with divisions available for all ages and abilities.
+And, summer championship games are played at the best fields available; most with scoreboards and announcers.

 You have Saturday & Sunday leagues?
 We have separate leagues for each day, you can play in either, or if you are able to commit to the time and expense, and you love to play ball (like many of our players do), you can play both days.
 We have National and American divisions available for our Saturday divisions, and we have many options for our Sunday divisions.

 What divisions do you have, and what type of competition is available for my team?
 Basically our divisions are based on age and ability.
 Meaning that you have to be a certain age to participate, and then you decide which ability level is best suited for your team.
 We have National and American divisions for most age groups, and, depending on the amount of teams we may have other divisions.
 We also have a Sunday Open division which is the for the most highly skilled players.